 Also bear in mind that ancillary revenues (domestic/global television rights, home video sales, streaming, merchandising, etc.) can represent anywhere between 40–70 percent of a movie’s total take.
 However, these revenues and their apportionment are only infrequently made public.

-Tom Hanks, Julia Roberts, and Amy Adams Charlie Wilson’s War movie image: Universal Pictures.
+Amy Adams, Julia Roberts, and Tom Hanks Charlie Wilson’s War movie image: Universal Pictures.

-“Charlie Wilson’s War: Tom Hanks & Julia Roberts Political Comedy Fails to Ignite Box Office” last updated in October 2022.
+“Charlie Wilson’s War Box Office: Tom Hanks & Julia Roberts Political Dramedy Fails to Ignite” last updated in February 2023.